Stamp Duty - General Rate - from 1 July 2019

 Eligible vacant block (land)

-Stamp Duty - Foreign Purchaser: From 1 July 2017, the foreign purchaser duty rate increased from 4 per cent to 8 per cent.
+Stamp Duty - Foreign Purchaser: The current foreign purchaser duty rate is 8 per cent.

 Stamp Duty - First Home Buyers Assistance:

 The First Home New Home scheme will be replaced by the First Home Buyers Assistance scheme.

 First home buyers will not have to pay duty for both new and existing homes for properties up to $650,000.
 The duty will be reduced for amounts between $650,000 and $800,000.

 Eligible purchasers buying a vacant block of residential land to build their home on will pay no duty on vacant land valued up to $350,000, and will receive concessions on duty for vacant land valued between $350,000 and $450,000.

 To calculate the First Home Buyers Assistance concession on a home between $650,000 and $800,000, multiply the purchase price by 21% and subtract $136,510.